slatedocs/slate/source/includes/_message.md

 ```

-The Headers contain the information to describe the message, such as the type, when, and where it is published.
+The Headers contain the information to describe the message, such as the type, when, and where it was published.
 When the queue subscriber receives the message, it looks up the headers firstly to determine what consumer is responsible to handle it.
 The message body, or payload, is the content of the message going to processed by the consumer.